 We all have coping mechanisms that make us feel better when things — like our love lives — feel out of our control.
 "This sounds like a no-brainer, but when you are coping with things you don’t want to deal with, like rejection or a blow to your self-esteem, you can turn to something to help you cope," Silva says.
 "You might not be aware that you are bingeing.
 If it’s excessive or other people are telling you you’re being excessive, it might be more than usual."

 If you've begun to feel like you're burnt out by constantly swiping to make a connection, it's not too late to join Bustle's App-less April challenge and give your love life a low-tech makeover.
-Whether you want to focus on meeting people IRL or do a complete dating detox, deleting your dating apps for a month is a great way to shake up your routine and get out of your dating comfort zone.
-Who knows — you might just discover that old-school dating is totally your style.
+Whether you want to focus on meeting people offline or do a complete dating detox, deleting your dating apps for a month is a great way to shake up your routine and get out of your dating comfort zone.
+Who knows — you might just discover that old-school dating is your style.